-Executive Summary for the Roland Run at Greenspring Stream Assessment and Restoration Concept Report
+Roland Run at Greenspring Stream Restoration

-The effectiveness and success of the restoration of Roland Run depends upon a thorough understanding of the geomorphic and ecologic processes influencing the current channel and floodplain condition, and clear, achievable restoration goals.
+The effectiveness and success of the restoration of Roland Run depends upon a thorough understanding of the geomorphic and ecologic processes influencing the current channel and floodplain condition and clear, achievable restoration goals.
 Specific project goals for the Roland Run at Greenspring Concept Report include the following:

 - Identify and document existing conditions of each reach in the study area

 - Identify additional opportunities for water quality improvement and stormwater management within the study area